-In molecular self-assembly, molecules, or parts of molecules, spontaneously form ordered structures without external factors.
-Macromolecular assemblies consist of multiple proteins and furthermore often contain other molecules such as DNA, RNA, sugars and/or lipids.
-The assembly of macromolecular complexes in a cell is a highly regulated multistep process.
+In molecular self-assembly, molecules or parts of molecules spontaneously form ordered structures.
+Macromolecular assemblies consist of multiple proteins and often contain other molecules such as DNA, RNA, sugars and/or lipids.
+The assembly of macromolecular complexes in a cell is a highly regulated, multistep process.

-Mass photometry allows the characterisation of these complex particles with efficiency and accuracy, enabling the engineering of new supramolecular structures with great potential for medical research.
+Mass photometry characterises these complex particles with efficiency and accuracy, enabling the engineering of new supramolecular structures with great potential for medical research.

 GroEL belongs to the family of chaperonins and thus assists in the correct folding and assembly of other proteins in the cell.
 It consists of 14 monomers forming a cage-like structure.
-Formation of this complex under different buffer conditions was monitored using mass photometry (Figure 1).
+Mass photometry can monitor formation of this complex in the absence or presence of ATP (Figure).

-Ribosomes are macromolecular assemblies of protein and RNA that are central sites for protein synthesis.
-Bacterial ribosomes (in this example from E.coli) are >2 MDa in size.
-Magnesium ions play a subtle, yet important role in the assembly of intact complexes (70S).
-In the absence of magnesium, E.coli ribosomes rapidly disassemble into their 30S and 50S subunits.
-Mass photometry allows us to monitor this assembly (Figure 2).
+Ribosomes are macromolecular assemblies of protein and RNA, and are central sites for protein synthesis.
+Bacterial ribosomes (in this example from E. coli) are >2 MDa in size.
+Magnesium ions play a subtle yet important role in the assembly of intact (70S) complexes.
+In the absence of magnesium, E. coli ribosomes rapidly disassemble into their 30S and 50S subunits.
+Mass photometry allows us to monitor these processes (Figure).